araobp/unity-sabae/README.md

 Unity Render Streaming becomes unstable sometimes.
 I don't know what is the cause.

 Zoom and Teams support screen-sharing.
-At the moment, screen-sharing with WebRTC is the most stable and the easiest way for remote marketing using a digital twin.
-I try out SkyWay for the best quality of its streaming.
+At the moment, screen-sharing is the most stable and the easiest way for remote marketing using a digital twin.
+I try out SkyWay for the best quality of its streaming in this project.

 ## Reference